vii33/ChocoVanillaPackage/README.md

 ![Header Image](readme-images/Header.jpg)
 # The Choco Vanilla Package

 >PowerShell script for Chocolatey which installs common freeware applications, like Chrome, 7zip, git, and Python.
-This is meant to setup vanialla PCs.
+This is meant to setup vanilla PCs.
 Installations are fully customizable in the script.

 # Motivation